tudat-team/tudatpy/docs/source/time_conversion.rst

 Notes
 -----
 * Unless specified otherwise, the time used in Tudatpy is in seconds since J2000, noon on the 1st of January 2000 (e.g., this epoch defines :math:`t=0`)
 * Tudat uses two different classes for date and time.
 One is the regular ``datetime`` from the Python ``datetime`` library.
 The other is a Tudat-native :class:`Datetime` class, which allows finer resolution for time definitions, and allows for easier conversion to time representations (seconds since epoch, Julian day, modified Julian day).
-You can convert between the two using the :func:`datetime_to_tudat` and :func:`datetime_to_python` functions.
+You can convert between the two using the :func:`DateTime.from_python_native` and :func:`DateTime.to_python_native` functions.
 * A number of conversion functions take the current Julian day or modified Julian day (as a ``float``) as input or output.
 This represents the number of days (86400 seconds) since noon January 1st 4713 BC, or midnight November 17th 1858 AD, respectively.
 * A number of conversion functions take the seconds/days/... "since epoch" as input or output.